All Episodes

 There were numerous ones.

-We went in the one of the deeper ones, and then they would come out, kill Israelis, get back in the tunnel, and go back home.
+We went in one of the deeper ones, and then they would come out, kill Israelis, get back in the tunnel, and go back home.

-Well, we one of the first things that happened, I think the first time we landed, and that was on the trip in the war.
+Well, One of the first things that happened, I think the first time we landed, and that was on the trip in the war, the first thing we heard was a siren go off.

 When siren goes off, that means a missile's in the air.